pgtipping/Synthalyst/memory-bank/progress.md

   - Priority: Medium (fix during the next testing-focused sprint)

 ## Recent Achievements

+- Updated Memory Bank files (2025-03-09 17:30:00)

+  - Reviewed all Memory Bank files to ensure they accurately reflect the current state of the project
+  - Updated activeContext.md with the latest information on current focus areas and recent changes
+  - Updated progress.md with the latest achievements and current status
+  - Ensured all Memory Bank files are properly formatted and organized
+  - Verified that all headings have timestamps to avoid duplicates

 - Enhanced blog content creation guide (2025-03-09 17:00:00)